graywolftech/react-heroicons/README.md

 # then bundle them into an ESM format
 npm run bundle

-# then tag (make sure to push the commit/tag to GitHub)
+# then tag (make sure to push the commit/tag to GitHub and create a releaes)
 npm version major|minor|patch

 # Then publish!